thangluutitan/privafox-converted/testing/web-platform/tests/resources/webidl2/README.md

 Dictionary fields and operation arguments can take default values, and constants take values, all of which have the following fields:

-* `type`: One of string, number, boolean, null, Infinity, or NaN.
+* `type`: One of string, number, boolean, null, Infinity, NaN, or sequence.

-For string, number, and boolean:
+For string, number, boolean, and sequence:

 * `value`: The value of the given type.
+For sequence, the only possible value is `[]`.

 For Infinity: